Chart Color Schemes

 The level of cultural diversity witnessed in Tennant Creek was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Tennant Creek had a higher cultural diversity than most local areas, with 16.5% of its population born overseas and 39.8% speaking a language other than English at home.
-Christianity was the predominant religion in Tennant Creek, accounting for 49.9% of the population.
-The category 'Other' had an overrepresentation in Tennant Creek, comprising 1.9% compared to 5.2% across the rest of Northern Territory.
+Tennant Creek's population shows greater cultural diversity than most local markets, with 16.5% born overseas and 39.8% speaking a language other than English at home.
+Christianity is the predominant religion in Tennant Creek, accounting for 49.9% of its population.
+The 'Other' religious category comprises 1.9%, compared to Regional NT's 5.2%.

 Frequently Asked Questions - Diversity